 NBC Chief Medical Editor Nancy Snyderman, MD will join RWJF and other partners for a capstone event and webcast Feb.
 13 at the National Press Club to celebrate promising practices of health care innovators working to improve quality and reduce unnecessary readmissions.

 This is the second phase of the Care About Your Care effort, which was launched in 2011 to call attention to the spotty quality of the U.S. health care system and what providers and patients alike can do to improve care.

 This year’s efforts are endorsed by more than two dozen leading public and private health care organizations, ranging from the Centers for Medicare & Medicaid Services (CMS) to organizations representing physicians, nurses, hospitals, caregivers, and chronic disease patients.
-A complete list of partners is available online.

 Almost one in five elderly patients released from a hospital is back within 30 days; more than a third are back within 90 days.
 Many of these return visits could be avoided, and CMS began penalizing hospitals last year for excessive numbers of readmissions.

 “American hospitals suffer from a chronic malady—the revolving door syndrome,” said RWJF President and CEO Risa Lavizzo-Mourey, MD.
 “Care About Your Care is our effort to put this issue on everyone’s radar.
 The reasons people end up back in hospitals vary widely, but we need to face this problem together as an entire health care community, not in silos.”